 Health concerns of canned beans

 Frugality isn’t the only reason to choose dried beans over canned.
 You’ll be healthier, too, using dried beans.
-Some canned beans have BPA in the cans.
+Some canned beans have BPA in the cans, since many aluminum cans have a plastic coating – even drink cans have the plastic coating inside them.
 BPA is implicated in birth defects, hormonal imbalance, and cancer.
 So making your own beans from the dried ones lets you skip the BPA.

 How to use dried beans